rime/weasel/INSTALL.md

 ### Alternative: using prebuilt Rime binaries

-If you've already got a copy of prebuilt binaries of librime, you can simply copy `.dll`s / `.lib`s into `weasel\output` / `weasel\lib` directories respectively.
-Then build Weasel without the `all` command line option.
+If you've already got a copy of prebuilt binaries of librime, you can simply copy `.dll`s / `.lib`s into `weasel\output` / `weasel\lib` directories respectively, then build Weasel without the `all` command line option.

 ```batch
 build.bat boost data hant